Memory & Concentration Problems After a Virginia Beach Brain Injury

 Many people suffer a wide range of brain impairments after they suffer head trauma, chemical exposure or birth defects.
 Those who exhibit serious effects after an automobile accident, a fall or another kind of accident may have suffered irreversible damage, requiring significant long-term care and the inability to maintain an income or support themselves.
 Memory and concentration problems are two of a wide range of issues experienced by TBI sufferers.

-Cooper Hurley Injury Lawyers represents clients in accidents who have suffered serious brain injuries and need compensation for comprehensive and extensive care in Virginia, North Carolina and elsewhere.
+John Cooper and the team at Cooper Hurley Injury Lawyers represent clients in accidents who have suffered serious brain injuries and need compensation for comprehensive and extensive care in Virginia, North Carolina and elsewhere.
 If a loved one shows cognitive deficits such as memory or concentration problems or has been diagnosed with some form of brain trauma, we can explain your legal options in a claim against the insurance company for the person or company who caused the traumatic brain injury (TBI).

 A brain injury can lead to an impairment in a person’s intellectual ability.
 It can cause a wide array of symptoms and conditions, ranging from common learning disabilities to profound behavioral impairments associated with severe head injuries.
 Typically, a wide range of problems are indicative of reduced brain function.

 The Main Types of Memory and Concentration Problems Suffered After a Brain Injury

 The brain is very complicated.
 The issues you may suffer after a TBI often depend on which area of the brain sustains damage.
 Some common problems after a brain injury include: